thepawankrtiwari/django-notes-app/README.md

-# Simple Notes App for practice
+# Simple Notes App for beginners practice
 This is a simple notes app built with React and Django.

 ## Requirements